Scope Proposal & Explainer

 2. Allow light-DOM elements to opt-in to style isolation

-I think those proposals (along with declarative shadow-DOM) would be very helpful for making strong isolation more flexible.
+Those proposals (along with declarative shadow-DOM) would be very helpful for making strong isolation more flexible for authors.
 But even with that added flexibility, many of the assumptions & limitations remain.

 Are scope attributes useful in html?